ealush/emoji-picker-react/README.md

 The following props are accepted by them picker:

-- `onEmojiClick`: `(event: MouseEvent, emoji: EmojiClickData) => void` - Callback function when an emoji is clicked.
+- `onEmojiClick`: `(emojiData: EmojiClickData, event: MouseEvent) => void` - Callback function when an emoji is clicked.
 The callback receives the event and the emoji data.
 The emoji data is comprised of the following properties:

   ```ts
   {